 - Corticosteroids keep down swelling and prevent inflammation inside the lungs.

-Your baby might also get antiviral drugs to prevent infections like the flu, or medicines that open up the blood vessels that carry oxygen from his lungs to rest of his body.
+Your baby might also get antiviral drugs to prevent infections like the flu, or medicines that open up the blood vessels that carry oxygen from their lungs to rest of their body.

-As your newborn’s lungs grow, he’ll gradually be weaned off a ventilator.
-But he may still need additional oxygen for months, either through a mask or a hose that blows into his nostrils.
+As your newborn’s lungs grow, they'll gradually be weaned off a ventilator.
+But they may still need additional oxygen for months, either through a mask or a hose that blows into their nostrils.

-Your child may grow more slowly than other children, and he’s likely to be smaller than other children his age.
-He might have problems with coordination, or have weaker muscles.
+Your child may grow more slowly than other children, and they are likely to be smaller than other children their age.
+They might have problems with coordination, or have weaker muscles.